sezzle/sezzle-magento2/README.md

 ## Introduction

 This document will help you in installing `Sezzle's Magento 2` extension.
-This extension is a certified one and listed [here](https://marketplace.magento.com/sezzle-sezzlepay.html) in the marketplace.
-The plugin can also be downloaded from [github](https://github.com/sezzle/sezzle-magento2).
+This extension is a certified one and listed [here](https://marketplace.magento.com/sezzle-sezzlepay.html) in the Marketplace.
+The plugin can also be downloaded from [Github](https://github.com/sezzle/sezzle-magento2).

 ## How to install the extension?